DEEP LEARNING AND ADVANCED AI - 2023/4

 Formative assessment and feedback:

-Between week 1-7, students will be guided to work on lab exercises and are encouraged to submit their work regularly through SurreyLearn in order to receive individual feedback.
-Students will be able to complete the coursework project successfully once the foundation of the coursework is built through lab exercises.
-The discussion on coursework will start from week 5 leading up to its completion date.
+Between week 1-7, students will be guided to work on lab exercises and assignments, and are encouraged to submit both lab exercises and assignments regularly through SurreyLearn in order to receive individual feedback.
+Students will be able to complete the coursework project successfully once the foundation of the coursework is built through lab exercises and assignments as these will be supporting the coursework projects.
+The discussion on coursework project will start from week 3 leading up to its completion date.
 Individual Feedback on the coursework project will be given as soon as possible within two weeks or before the exam whichever is sooner.
-Students will be able to gauge their progress through these feedbacks at different stages.
+Students will be able to gauge their progress through regular feedback at different stages.

 Module aims